 No single issue is more important to the future of our community than jobs.
 Most of us know someone – be it a friend, relative, or colleague – who is looking for work right now.
 Young people are especially hard hit.
 At a time when they should be looking towards a bright and promising future, they are instead seeing their hopes diminished and their dreams deferred.
-This problem must be solved.
-That’s why I have re-introduced legislation to combat youth unemployment.
-In the 112th Congress this legislation is known as SAY YEA (H.R.
-1901) and it provides $6.5 billion dollars to reduce youth unemployment.

 More on Economy

 WASHINGTON — U.S. Representative Bobby L. Rush (D-Ill.), today released the following statement on the Republican short-term government funding legislation (also known as the Continuing Resolution, or CR).

 WASHINGTON — Today, U.S. Representative Bobby L. Rush (D-Ill.) introduced three new bills that focus on key issues of the energy sector, credit reporting and home loan lenders.
 Rush introduced H.R.
 3540, the Quadrennial Energy Review Act of 2017, H.R.
 3538, the Mortgage Sale Transparency Act of 2017 and H.R.
 3539, the Mugshots Elimination Act of 2017.

 WASHINGTON — U.S. Representative Bobby L. Rush (D-Ill.), who serves as Ranking Member on the Energy Subcommittee of the Energy and Commerce Committee, helped draft infrastructure legislation to bring federal funding to Illinois’ roads,bridges and much more.
 The Leading Infrastructure for Tomorrow’s America Act, or LIFT America Act, (H.R.